MyTooliT/Protocol/Protocol.md

 Each command, defined by its number, will be acknowledge via the same command number.
 A

 - request bit defines request (acknowledgement) commands, and
-- an error bit defines error.
+- an error bit defines errors.

 Please note that errors must not requested.